taradinoc/trizbort/README.md

-trizbort
+Trizbort - v2
 ========

-This is the source code to Trizbort, the Interactive Fiction Mapper.
+This is the source code to Version 2 - Trizbort , the Interactive Fiction Mapper.
+Version 2 is a major rewrite of Trizbort originally created by Genstein.
+Version 2 is based on the work of Genstein but is a complete rewrite (borrowing heavily from ideas and source from v1)

 See LICENSE.txt for copyright and license information.

-This software uses PdfSharp, copyright (c) 2005-2007 empira Software GmbH, Cologne (Germany).
-See PdfSharp.License.txt.

 For the latest official Trizbort version: